 Oxtail Stew Recipe

-Long ago, oxtail stew wasn’t part of my childhood kitchen – I grew up in Guyana, where other dishes reigned.
-It wasn’t until I moved to New York and dove into Jamaican cooking that I fell in love with this dish.
-This oxtail stew is all about succulent beef pieces slow-cooked with aromatic spices, creamy butter beans, and a little heat.
-The meat becomes so tender it “shimmers in a flavorful gravy with butter beans… and a touch of scotch bonnet pepper”.
+Long ago, oxtail stew wasn’t part of my childhood kitchen.
+I grew up in Guyana, where other dishes were more common at our table.
+It wasn’t until I moved to New York and began exploring Jamaican cooking that I truly fell in love with this dish.

-I love piling my oxtail on a bed of rice (or classic rice and peas) with sweet fried plantains and simple steamed cabbage on the side!
-This dish is one that always brings everyone together.
-My family absolutely loves making these oxtails, and I hope you enjoy them just as much as we do.
+I love serving my oxtail over fluffy rice (or classic rice and peas) with sweet fried plantains and simple steamed cabbage on the side.
+It’s the kind of meal that brings everyone to the table, slows life down, and fills the kitchen with warmth.
+My family absolutely loves these oxtails, and I hope you enjoy them just as much as we do.

 Craving more Caribbean flavors?
 Don’t miss these delicious recipes on the blog!
-Salmon & Scallop Rasta Pasta Guyanese Chicken Curry / Curry Chicken Caribbean-Style Raisin Fried Rice Easy Caribbean Cod Fish in Creamy Coconut Tomato Sauce
+Salmon & Scallop Rasta Pasta, Guyanese Chicken Curry / Curry Chicken, Caribbean-Style Raisin Fried Rice and Easy Caribbean Cod Fish in Creamy Coconut Tomato Sauce

 Tiffany's Tips: